SnowSky’s first flagship IEM is the spiritual successor to the FD7

 titanium alloy shell — notably lightweight zoom in on 2-pin blue left-hand connector

-It is both lighter and more solid than you might expect, so a good quality finish IMO: metal audio converter outputs
+It is both lighter and more solid than you might expect, so a good quality finish IMO.
+The shell features multiple vent openings at different positions, not just the single rear vent: metal audio converter outputs

 The grille design is the most distinctive visual element, and I think it looks very nice: audio grille covers comparison — black vs red nozzle options

-The cable conductors are also very high quality, and I like how they are color coded: clear audio cable connectors detail
+The cable conductors are also very high quality, and I like how they are color coded.
+The cable includes a chin slider at the splitter for fit adjustment: clear audio cable connectors detail

 Nozzle Comparison: Black vs Red